babel/website/website/blog/2015-10-31-setting-up-babel-6.md

 }
 ```

-To Include all Javascript versions:
+To Include all JavaScript versions:

 ```sh
 $ npm install --save-dev babel-preset-env